PhamPhuc9th12/PythonSnakeGame/README.md

   + Will speed up for snake when it qualifies
   + Create some map with impediment
   + Will snake eats enough fruit, it can change to next map
+  + Have an item add score
+  + Have three map level

  4/11 Done screen start game and function paused game Game gồm 2 đối tượng chính là snake và fruit